Laboratories and research support: laboratory services

 -

-- biochemical biomarkers including:
+- Biochemical biomarkers including:

-- thyroid function - TT3, TT4, FT3 and FT4
+- thyroid function - TT3, TT4

-- enzymatic activity measurements - cholinesterase, ethoxyresorufin-O-deethylase (EROD)
+- enzymatic activity measurements - ethoxyresorufin-O-deethylase (EROD)

 Advice to Customers and Academia